 Hallways and exits must be kept free of furniture or other objects such as floor rugs.
 Fire doors are not to be blocked open for any reason.
 They are designed to prevent the spread of smoke and flames in case of fire.
 Decorative materials for general use or holiday decoration should be nonflammable.
 Do not cover hallway light fixtures and fire exit signs.
-Posters and flyers should not be posted in the elevators.
+Students must not tamper with the fire alarm and suppression system including but not limited to covering or disconnecting detectors, and theft of a fire extinguisher will be charged according to the University Fee Schedule.